Category: ASA Men’s Major Fast Pitch

 1933 ASA Men’s Major Fast Pitch Nationals

-1933 held at Chicago, Illinois
+1933 held at World Fair Grounds, in Chicago, Illinois on September 9, 1933.

 Champion – JL Friedman Boosters, Chicago, Illinois (108-11)

-Runner Up – Briggs Body Works, Detroit, Michigan (41-1)
+Runner Up – Briggs Manufacturing, Detroit, Michigan (41-1)

-JL Friedman Boosters also played in the NSA National Tournament series events, 24-2 record.
-Coon Rosen had a 19-1 record, with 311 K, 185 IP.
-They had an 108-11 record for the season.
+J.L.
+Friedman Boosters also played in the NSA National Tournament series events, 24-2 record.
+Harry “Coon” Rosen had a 19-1 record, with 311 K, 185 IP.
+Rosen was a former University of Illinois baseball player.

-Outstanding Pitcher Award – Harry Coon Rosen, Friedman Boosters (5-0, 3 shutouts, 160 K, 71 IP, including 5-1 one-hitter in final, 16 K)
+Outstanding Pitcher Award – Harry “Coon” Rosen, J.L.
+Friedman Boosters (5-0, 3 shutouts, 160 K, 71 IP, including 5-1 one-hitter in final, 16 K)

 FINAL STANDINGS (Incomplete)

-1. JL Friedman Boosters, Chicago, IL 5-0 (Chicago Metro Champ)
+1. J.L.
+Friedman Boosters, Chicago, IL 5-0 (Chicago Metro Champ)

-2. Briggs Body Works, Detroit, MI (Detroit Champ)
+2. Briggs Manufacturing, Detroit, MI (Detroit Champ)

 3. Joliet Signs, Joliet, IL (Central Illinois Champ)